kolenaIO/kolena/docs/core-concepts/model.md

 ## Creating Models

 The [`Model`][kolena.workflow.Model] class is used to programmatically create models for testing.
-Rather than importing the class from `kolena.workflow` directly, typically you would use the `Model` definition returned from [`define_workflow`](/core-concepts/workflow#defining-a-workflow) bound to the test sample and inference types for your
+Rather than importing the class from `kolena.workflow` directly, use the `Model` definition returned from [`define_workflow`](/core-concepts/workflow#defining-a-workflow) bound to the test sample and inference types for your
 workflow: